 - Salad.
 Add this to your salad to boost your lunch.
 Top with some ranch, cheese, croutons, avocado, and bacon bits.
 This salad is far from boring and you will actually enjoy eating it.

-Whether you are having these for a Superbowl party, or on a Monday night for dinner I hope you and your friends and family love this recipe!
+Whether you are having slow cooker Hawaiian Chicken Sliders for a Superbowl party, or on a Monday night for dinner I hope you and your friends and family love this BBQ chicken recipe!

 Crockpot Hawaiian BBQ Chicken Sliders